The Orosirian is the third period of the Paleoproterozoic Era, occurring after Rhyacian, and before the Statherian.

 Specimens are found stretching from the Paleoproterozoic to the Neoproterozoic

-The original dating is around 2.1 Ga (Grey and Williams 1990; Han and Runnegar 1992; Kumar 1995), although these older specimens are not well preserved and debated
+The original dating is around 2.1 Ga (Grey & Williams, 1990; Han & Runnegar, 1992; Kumar, 1995), although these older specimens are not well preserved and debated

-Paleoproterozoic specimens of Grypania could also be giant bacterium or bacterial super colony, similar to Thiomargarita magnifica, a megabacterium found in the Caribbean mangroves that can reach up to 2 cm (Volland et al. 2022)
+Paleoproterozoic specimens of Grypania could also be giant bacterium or bacterial super colony, similar to Thiomargarita magnifica, a mega-bacterium found in the Caribbean mangroves that can reach up to 2 cm (Volland et al., 2022)

-These younger specimens are almost definitely eukaryotes possibly green, Chlorophyceae algae
+These younger specimens are almost definitely eukaryotes possibly green Chlorophyceae algae

 Above: An early eukaryotic algae, Grypania